Snug Harbor in the Sacramento River Delta

 behind a levee, as shown from the aerial photo looking north on

-we do NOT take reservations over the phone, and will not return
+that we do NOT take reservations by phone-use the

 3356 Snug Harbor Drive